-- CTE Articulation agreements are on file

-- CTE Concurrent Enrollment course offerings are on file

-- Other CTE dual enrollment opportunities
+- CTE Articulation agreements are on file. - CTE Concurrent Enrollment course offerings are on file. - Other CTE dual enrollment opportunities are documented.

-- 1. List of CTE Articulation agreements - 2.
-List of CTE Concurrent Enrollment courses and high schools offered within the reporting year - 3.
+- 1. List of CTE Articulation agreements. - 2.
+List of CTE Concurrent Enrollment courses and high schools offered within the reporting year. - 3.
 Summary of outcomes from investing funds in articulation agreements and dual credit opportunities. - 4.
-Description of efforts to increase student awareness and access to dual enrollment opportunities.
+Description and documentation (e.g., meeting minutes, flyers, webpages, etc.) of efforts to increase student awareness and access to dual enrollment opportunities.